Learning and talking a language

 Referential function

-One of the main functions of language is informative, which in turn is also known as explanatory, representative or referential .
+One of the main functions of language is informative, which in turn is also known as explanatory, representative, or referential.
 This type of language is used to convey information in an objective way.
 It is one of the most obvious language functions in the majority of texts.
+The referential function is crucial in academic and scientific contexts where clarity and precision are paramount.
+It allows the speaker or writer to present facts, data, or descriptions that are universally understandable.

 What Are the Different Functions of Language - Referential function